Actor - Writer - Quirky Human Being

 David later moved to Washington, D.C., where he worked in the White House and the Senate.
 After the adventure of a lifetime, David moved returned to his first loves of acting and writing.

 David was cast as the lead in his pre-school production of The Nutcracker – but was felled by a 103-degree fever.
 He told his mother the show must go on.
-She slipped a dose of Nyquil into his breakfast.
-(David has never missed another performance since.)
+She slipped him a dose of Nyquil.

 David has appeared on NPR and various radio shows to discuss poliitcs, and his writings have appeared in CNN, FOX News, Real Clear Politics, The Diplomat, the Jerusalem Post, and more.